sameeran4218/Excel-Extension/README.md

 Run the Macro:
-- Go to My Tab and click on Linear Regression Add-In -Enter column letters for the independent variable (X) and dependent variable (Y) when prompted.
+- Go to My Tab and click on Linear Regression Add-In
+- Enter column letters for the independent variable (X) and dependent variable (Y) when prompted.
--Results are displayed next to the data.
+- Results are displayed next to the data.
--Predicted values appear in the subsequent column.
+- Predicted values appear in the subsequent column.
--A chart with actual values and the regression line is generated automatically.
+- A chart with actual values and the regression line is generated automatically.

 ## ⚠️ Error Handling

-Missing Values: Automatically replaced with column medians.
+- Missing Values: Automatically replaced with column medians.

-Non-Numeric Data: Skipped with a warning.
+- Non-Numeric Data: Skipped with a warning.

-Invalid Input: Prompts for valid column letters.
+- Invalid Input: Prompts for valid column letters.